6.8 Media literacy and safe use of new media

 Slovenia has no coherent document or strategy for youth in the field of media literacy and safe use of new media.
 In the initial strategy for media development up to 2024 (Strategija razvoja medijev v Republiki Sloveniji do leta 2024), there is a topic ‘Media literacy and provision’ stating that ‘media and digital literacy are part of compulsory curriculum in basic school’.
 The initial strategy was a predecessor of the draft media strategy for 2017-2025 (Osnutek strategije na področju medijev za obdobje 2017 – 2025).
 A time frame for implementation has yet to be adopted.
 The strategy does not mention new media in any way.
-The draft strategy foresees the following measures:
+The strategy foresees the following measures:

 - analysis of the situation of media literacy,

 - introduction of the programmes media literacy or integration of media content literacy in other school subjects.
 Media literacy in connection with digital literacy is shaped as an essential learning content, possibly as part of another compulsory subject (e.g., civic education) instead of as an optional subject and

 - ongoing monitoring of the media literacy situation with research every other year.

 - Comparison of the analysis of the state of media literacy from 2017 with the past analyses,